Sarah-Dankwa/de-streaming-data-project/README.md

 ## Execution and Usage

-After running terraform apply, the lambda function and its layer and the necessary permissions will be availble in your aws console.
+After running terraform apply, the lambda function and layer and the necessary IAMS permissions will be available in your aws console.

 To run the lambda function, the event inputs must be as given: